mikeharris-des/MapBuilder/README.txt

 @ is the primary spawn location for this map
 G is the secondary spawn location for this map

-Map data is translated to the top left of the squared map for purposes of working with a gui window (another project)
+Map data is translated to the top left of the squared map for purposes of working with a gui window

 Map is randomly generated (in this example time seeded) on each execution using the srand() function